Obedient Steps of Faith – BT14: Faith in God’s faithfulness for Jesus to be Lord for our salvation

 Please follow the BLOG Etiquette to stay on topic and pass the moderator’s check.
 Bold, underlined text below = future links to the BLOG pages.

-This enduring-faith doesn’t mean we deny we have sinned or will again sin, but that “if we presently-ongoingly confess our sins [that’s the condition to meet, then:], He is actually, presently-ongoingly pistos trustworthy-faithful in order to definitively-wholly forgive us our sins and/coupled righteous-just to definitively-wholly cleanse us from ALL unrighteous-injustice” (a), because Jesus is a “merciful and/coupled pistos trustworthy-faithful high priest in the service of God to make propitiation (b) for the sins of the people” (c).
+This enduring-faith doesn’t mean we deny we have sinned or will again sin, but that “if we presently-ongoingly confess our sins [that’s the condition to meet, then] He is actually, presently-ongoingly pistos trustworthy-faithful in order to definitively-wholly forgive us our sins and/coupled righteous-just to definitively-wholly cleanse/purify us from ALL unrighteous-injustice” (a), because Jesus is a “merciful and/coupled pistos trustworthy-faithful high priest in the service of God presently/ongoingly to-make-propitiation (b) for the sins of the people” (c).
 Who are these people?
 John says about Jesus: “He ongoingly IS-defined-as/exists-as the propitiation for our sins, and/but not for ours only but/also for the sins of the whole world” (d). <Notes> a) 1 John 1:9, b) atoning-sacrifice transference of our unrighteousness for His righteousness by His blood, c) Hebrew 2:17, d) 1 John 2:2.

-But does this propitiation get applied to all the people of the world?
-Peter tells the God-fearing Gentile-proselytes to Judaism: “Everyone routinely having trusting-relying-faith eis toward-and-reaching-the-goal-of the name/authority of Christ lambano ‘grabs to receive’ forgiveness of sins” (a).
-Sure Jesus was sent to the world to be its Savior by taking away its sins and drawing all people to Himself by His crucifixion (b), but “not all obeyed the gospel” (c), and so “all may be condemned who did in-possibility-NOT have trusting-relying-faith-in The Truth but had pleasure in unrighteousness” (d), for “those who are of self-interest and/coupled routinely disobeying The Truth but instead routinely obeying unrighteousness, there will be wrath and fury” (e).
-The Universalist and Unitarian churches will be ‘dead in their sins’ wrong! <Notes> a) Acts 10:43, b) 1 John 4:14; John 1:29, 4:42, 12:32, c) Romans 10:16, d) 2 Thessalonians 2:12, e) Romans 2:8.
+But does this propitiation get applied to ALL the people of the world?
+Peter tells the God-fearing Gentile-proselytes to Judaism: “Everyone routinely/habitually having trusting-relying-faith eis toward-and-reaching-the-goal-of the name/authority of Christ [they are the ones that] lambano ‘grabs to receive’ forgiveness of sins” (a).
+Sure Jesus was sent to the world to be its Savior by taking away its sins and drawing pas ‘all/every of a kind/class/category of’ people to Himself by His crucifixion (b), but “not all obeyed the gospel” (c), and so “all may be condemned who did in-possibility-NOT have trusting-relying-faith-in The Truth but had pleasure in unrighteousness” (d), for “those who are of self-interest and/coupled routinely/habitually are disobeying The Truth but instead routinely/habitually obeying unrighteousness, there will be wrath and fury” (e).
+The Universalist and Unitarian churches will be ‘dead in their sins’ wrong on Judgment Day. <Notes> a) Acts 10:43, b) 1 John 4:14; John 1:29, 4:42, 12:32, c) Romans 10:16, d) 2 Thessalonians 2:12, e) Romans 2:8.

-Everybody loves to quote Jesus’ preached gospel in John 3:16 about “God so unconditionally-loved the world that He gave His only Son” but forgets to quote verse 18 that gives only 1 condition to experience God’s saving love: “Whoever is routinely having trusting-relying-faith eis toward-and-reaching-the-goal-of Him is absolutely-in-fact-NOT presently/ongoingly judged, but the [one] in-possibility-NOT routinely having trusting-relying-faith already has been [with ongoing results] judged because he has in-possibility-NOT already had [with ongoing results] trusting-relying-faith eis toward-and-reaching-the-goal-of The Name/Authority/Person of the only-begotten (a) Son of God.”
+Everybody loves to quote Jesus’ preached gospel in John 3:16 about “God so unconditionally-loved the world that He gave His only Son” but they forget to quote verse 18 that gives only 1 condition to EXPERIENCE God’s saving love: “Whoever is routinely/habitually having trusting-relying-faith eis toward-and-reaching-the-goal-of Christ is absolutely-in-fact-NOT presently/ongoingly judged, but the [one] in-possibility-NOT routinely/habitually having trusting-relying-faith already has been [with ongoing results] judged because he has in-possibility-NOT already had [with ongoing results] trusting-relying-faith eis toward-and-reaching-the-goal-of The Name/Authority/Person of the only-begotten (a) Son of God.”
 You must meet that 1 condition to be saved – see Salvation. <Notes> a) monogenes: one-of-a-kind, unique child.